 Stop Valve Repair Kit

 If your sink or toilet stop valve still leaks after tightening the packing nut, inexpensive rebuild kits are available to replace the worn out bonnet packing washer.
-Home Depot carries the DANCO Repair Kit for BrassCraft Stops (Model #: 88001, Store SKU #: 395721) for about $2.
-You can also try Ace Hardware for similar stop valve repair kits.
+Amazon carries the DANCO Repair Kit for BrassCraft Stops (Model #: 88001, Store SKU #: 395721).

 Before explaining how to install the repair kit, let’s examine how the multi-turn stop valve is assembled.
 The packing nut holds the bonnet packing washer in place and compresses it to make a water tight seal against the valve stem.
 Stop valves may go for years without being operated.
 When the handle is turned, the aging bonnet packing washer doesn’t flex as well as it should and minerals in the water may have built up that interfere with the seal against the valve stem.